 - All organizers and presenters in panels and special sessions are expected to register for and participate in the full conference.

 The initially submitted proposal for a special session will be reviewed to determine if it is an appropriate fit for the FIE conference.
 If the proposal passes the first review, it will undergo a more thorough, second round of peer review.
 For the second round of peer review, the initially submitted proposal should be revised to be a draft conforms to the required IEEE format for the conference.

 Additionally, because special sessions are partly evaluated based on the expertise of the facilitators, special session submissions should be prepared for single-blind review (i.e., the authors and affiliations should be identified).

 January 19, 2019 – Initial proposals are due.

-February 4, 2019 - Authors will be notified of of results from first round of reviews.
+February 4, 2019 – Authors will be notified of results from the first round of reviews.